-Federal Search Warrants and Legal Defenses
+Federal Search Warrants and Search and Seizures

 A federal search warrant is a document usually issued by a magistrate judge that authorizes federal law enforcement agents, such as the Federal Bureau of Investigation (FBI) or the Drug Enforcement Administration (DEA), to search a person, place, or thing for any evidence of criminal activity.